FINNGEN/pheweb/README.md

    ear-length,/home/watman/ear-length.all.epacts.gz
    ```

 2. If you have one association file per phenotype, you can use a shell-glob and a regex to get assoc-files and phenocodes for them.
-Suppose that your assocation files are at paths like:
+Suppose that your association files are at paths like:

    - `/home/watman/eats-kimchi.epacts.gz`
    - `/home/watman/ear-length.epacts.gz`